adore/daylight/doc/develop.md

 ### Response Metadata

-Metadata about an object is delivered in the `meta` section of the response data.
-Anything can be stored in this section (in the serializer).
+Metadata about an object and its usage in the framework is delivered in the `meta` section of the response data.
+Anything can be stored in this section (by the serializer).

 For example: